eoftedal/containerify/README.md

   --workdir <directory>          Optional: Workdir where node app will be added and run from - default: /app --entrypoint <entrypoint>      Optional: Entrypoint when starting container - default: npm start --labels <labels>              Optional: Comma-separated list of key value pairs to use as labels --label <label>                Optional: Single label (name=value).
 This option can be used multiple times.
-Wrap in double quotes if value has spaces or other characters that can cause arugment parsing issues.
-  --envs <envs>                  Optional: Comma-separated list of key value paris to use av environment variables.
+  --envs <envs>                  Optional: Comma-separated list of key value pairs to use av environment variables.
   --env <env>                    Optional: Single environment variable (name=value).
 This option can be used multiple times.
   --setTimeStamp <timestamp>     Optional: Set a specific ISO 8601 timestamp on all entries (e.g. git commit hash).
-Default: 1970 in tar files, and current time on manifest/config
+Default: 1970 in tar files, and current time on
+                                 manifest/config
   --verbose                      Verbose logging
   --allowInsecureRegistries      Allow insecure registries (with self-signed/untrusted cert) --customContent <dirs/files>   Optional: Skip normal node_modules and applayer and include specified root folder files/directories instead
   --extraContent <dirs/files>    Optional: Add specific content.
 Specify as local-path:absolute-container-path,local-path2:absolute-container-path2 etc
-  --layerOwner <gid:uid>         Optional: Set specific gid and uid on files in the added layers --buildFolder <path>           Optional: Use a specific build folder when creating the image -h, --help                     output usage information
+  --layerOwner <gid:uid>         Optional: Set specific gid and uid on files in the added layers --buildFolder <path>           Optional: Use a specific build folder when creating the image --layerCacheFolder <path>      Optional: Folder to cache base layers between builds --version                      Get containerify version -h, --help                     display help for command
 ```

 ## Detailed info